✨🎤 The CyberCup Show returns on 13 February 2026!

 Key Success Factors

-1. Physical Presence In industrial environments, the presence of a tangible device has a stronger impact than digital communications.
-The kiosk = "cyber is here, visible, concrete".
+1. Physical Presence In industrial environments, having a tangible device has a bigger impact than digital communications.
+The terminal = "cyber is here, visible, real".

-2. Universal Accessibility No need for PC, login, or advanced digital skills.
-The arcade interface is intuitive for everyone, including those less comfortable with IT.
+2. Universal Accessibility No need for PCs, logins, or advanced digital skills.
+The arcade interface is intuitive for everyone, even those less comfortable with IT.

-3. Micro-learning Format 3 minutes respect break constraints on production sites.
-No lengthy training sessions that disrupt organisation.
+3. Micro-learning Format 3 minutes respect the constraints of production site breaks.
+No long trainings that disrupt the organisation.

-4. Group Dynamics The local leaderboard creates rivalry among teams, roles, departments.
-The social aspect enhances engagement.
+4. Group Dynamics The local leaderboard creates competition among teams, shifts, and departments.
+The social aspect amplifies engagement.

-5. Total Autonomy For site managers, it is zero burden: no IT to mobilise, no logistics to manage, no organisation to orchestrate.
+5. Total Autonomy For site managers, it's zero burden: no IT to engage, no logistics to manage, no organisation to orchestrate.

-The model of a mobile tour kiosk applies to all industrial sectors:
+The mobile terminal tour model applies to all industrial sectors:

 Manufacturing Industry